GStreamer/gstreamer/libs/gst/check/libcheck/README.txt

 lib/snprintf.c was omitted since we don't run on any platforms that don't provide snprintf and the upstream implementation is ~2000 lines.

+lib/malloc.c and lib/realloc.c were omitted since we were doing fine without them and it does a #define malloc rpl_malloc on Android because the malloc shipped with Bionic is not GNU-compliant. rpl_malloc is provided by libcheck, but not everything in gstreamer links against libcheck.
+We also don't care about this.

 Steps to sync with upstream:

 1. Clone libcheck from the above git repository